spatie/laravel-login-link/README.md

 ## Usage

 To render a login link, simply add the `x-login-link` Blade component to your view.
-He highly recommend to only render it in the `local` environment.
+We highly recommend to only render it in the `local` environment.

 ```blade
 @env('local')